-Pound Sterling Rises Against Euro on Inflation Spike
+Pound Sterling in Solid Gain Against Euro As Inflation Jumps

 Image © Adobe Images

-The data will therefore make for uncomfortable reading at the Bank of England and raises the prospect of an interest rate rise later in the year, even if next week's decision is to hold.
-This would be, on balance, supportive of pound sterling.
+The data will therefore prevent the Bank of England from cutting rates next week and, if anything, increases the prospect of an interest rate rise later in the year.

 "The Bank of England will stay put when it meets next week.
 Markets are interested in reaction functions from the ECB and the BoE to help decide on the faith of EUR/GBP," says a note from KBC Bank in Brussels.